 This course prepares students to explore leadership skills used in evaluating and implementing healthcare technology.
 Focus will be on current healthcare technologies and their impact on health outcomes, management of individual and aggregate data, and care systems.
 Students will also analyze the legal and ethical implications of distance health care, web-based patient education, and other technologies to support and improve patient care.
-Prerequisite: NUR 812, NUR 814, NUR 816, NUR 822.
+Prerequisite: NUR 822.

-NUR826 Clinical Prevention for Improved Global Health (3)
+NUR 826 Clinical Prevention for Improved Global Health (3)

 Using epidemiological methodologies, students will examine the distribution and etiology of disease as they pertain to health-related conditions in resource-poor and marginalized communities.
-Students will investigate select global problems, such as infections disease, bioterrorism attacks, and emergency/disaster preparedness gaining new perspectives about concepts of public health and cultural diversity and sensitivity to improve health outcomes.
-Prerequisite: NUR 812, NUR 814, NUR 816, NUR 822, NUR 824.
+Students will investigate select global problems, such as infections disease, bioterrorism attacks, and emergency/disaster preparedness gaining new perspectives about concepts of global health and cultural diversity and sensitivity to improve health outcomes.
+Prerequisite: NUR 824.